open-web3-stack/open-runtime-module-library/rewards/README.md

 # Rewards module

-### Overview

 This module exposes capabilities for staking rewards.

-### Single asset algorithm
+## Single asset algorithm

-If consider a single pool with a single reward asset, generally it will behave as next:
+Consider a single pool with a single reward asset, generally, it will behave as next:

 ```python
 from collections import defaultdict